-Béchamel sauce (Besciamella) is a smooth, white sauce made with just 3 ingredients: flour, milk, and butter.
-It's also known as White Sauce or Mother Sauce because many sauces are made with Béchamel as a base, such as Mornay Sauce, which is a somewhat richer version.
+Béchamel sauce, known as Besciamella in Italy, is a smooth, creamy white sauce made with just three simple ingredients: butter, flour, and milk.
+It's often referred to as Mother Sauce because it serves as the base for many other sauces, such as Mornay Sauce, a richer version made with cheese.

 Ingredients